dgcamblor/UMIvar/Medium/A hitchhiker's guide to bioinformatics — tips.md

 ---
 writingStatus: planning
 ---

+# Planning

 [[Cosas que he aprendido del TFM]]

+- **Get yourself a comfortable environment.**

+- **Get up to date with the latest technologies.** Last advice.
+Bioinformatics is an ever-evolving field, and perhaps more so these days with the recent releases of AI-powered tools.

+Like the legendary Bruce Lee said, "Be water, my friend".
+Be flexible and prepere to adapt for the new ways of programming and doing bioinformatics that are coming (rather sooner than later).

+# Writing

 I've come across 1000 errors in my pipelines, here's what i learnt... or something like that would write your average clickbaiter